DRUG AND ALCOHOL RELATED TRUCK ACCIDENTS

 Truck drivers have some of the most demanding jobs in the country.
 They must work long hours, often alone, while fulfilling tight deadlines.
 They have to travel hundreds of miles in a day and arrive to destinations safely, all while obeying dozens of federal and local truck industry laws.
-Sometimes the pressure on truckers is too great, and they turn to substances to cope, remain energized, or to stay awake.
-Truckers under the influence are unpredictable and liable to cause serious or fatal accidents
+Sometimes the pressure on truck drivers is too great, and they turn to substances to cope, remain energized, or to stay awake.
+Truckers under the influence are unpredictable and liable to cause serious or fatal truck accidents.

 Federal Regulations Regarding Drug Use and Driving

 Federal regulation subpart A § 392.4 which regulates the use of drugs and other narcotic substances by truck drivers and clearly states: No truck driver shall be on duty and possess, be under the influence of, or use, any of the following drugs or other substances: